 WHERE DO YOU BELONG?

-This is the last Sunday of the year.
-In fact, it’s the last Sunday of the decade.
-Next week we are into 2020.
-To be honest, when we wake up on Thursday January 1, 2020, the world will be little changed from the day before.
-The sun will still rise and fall.
-People will carry on with their routines whether that be at work, school, home, church or retirement.
-Life will not change very much just because the clock ticks over from one year to the next.
+This is the first Sunday of the 2023 so Happy New Year!
+A new year is always cool but, to be honest, when we woke up this morning, the world hadn’t changed much from the day before in 2022.
+The sun still rose this morning.
+Most people are carrying on with their routines this week, whether that be at work, school, home, church or retirement.
+Life has not changed very much just because the clock ticked over to another year in the middle of the night.

 And yet, those tickings of those clocks cause us to look at our lives and think about where we might be going.
-I know that 2020 will be big year for me.
-I turn 65 in May and many people think of that as one of the significant milestones in life.
-I suppose it is.
-It’s the age at which a lot of people retire, not that I’m planning to but it is an age when most of are thinking about it.
+I know that 2023 will a big year for me.
+As most of you know, I’m retiring from full-time ministry at the end of May.
+Five months from today I’ll be retired and we will see where God might take me on the next stage of life.
 But regardless of whether or not someone retires, there is the realization that mortality is creeping up.
-When I look at the journey of my life, I realize that there are probably a whole lot more years in the rearview mirror behind me than there in the headlights before me.
+When I look at the journey of my life, I realize that there are undoubtedly a whole lot more years in the rearview mirror behind me than there in the headlights before me.
 That’s not a negative thought.
 Nor is it pessimistic.
 It’s just reality.
-Having said that, there’s always Ruby Archer and she’s forty years older than me.
-So maybe there is hope.

-Regardless of where we find ourselves in life as the clock ticks over to 2020, this is a time to reflect, not just on where we have been but also where we are going.
-To put it in theological terms, what is God calling you to do in 2020?
+Regardless of where we find ourselves in life as the clock ticked over to 2023, this is a time to reflect, not just on where we have been but also where we are going.
+To put it in theological terms, what is God calling you to do in 2023?
 What are you supposed to achieve?
 Where are you supposed to go?
 Or to put it another way, where do you belong?
-Where do belong in 2020?
+Where do belong in 2023?
 Are you there?
 Or are you somewhere else?
 If you’re there than great.
 Get on with being the person God created you to be.
-If you’re not there, then maybe you need to spend some time in 2020 figuring out how to get there.
+But if you’re not there, then maybe you need to spend some time in 2023 figuring out how to get there.

 One thing that I always found fascinating about Essex County is the number of people who live here who have always lived here.
 I’m not saying that’s a bad thing.
 It’s just very different from my own experience.
-I was born in Hamilton, grew up in Stoney Creek.
+I grew up in Stoney Creek.
 As a young adult I moved around a bit but never more than a thirty minute drive from the house where I grew up.
-But then I turned thirty and found myself in North Bay to do my internship for ministry.
-After ordination, Ruth and I headed to Manitoba and Saskatchewan with six month old Andrew in tow.
-We spent three years out there and then moved to Espanola in Northern Ontario.
-After fourteen years there, we moved down here to Cottam in 2004.
-Our four children were born in Hamilton, Brandon MB, Sudbury and Little Current.
+But then I turned thirty and found myself in North Bay in 1985 to do my internship for ministry.
+After ordination in 1987, Ruth and I headed to Manitoba and Saskatchewan with six month old Andrew in tow.
+John came along in 1988 We spent three years out there and then moved to Espanola in 1990.
+After fourteen years there, and the arrival of two more children we moved to Cottam in 2004.
+We had four children who were born in four different places: Hamilton, Brandon, Sudbury and Little Current.

-That might seem like a lot but, compared with Ruth, it’s nothing.
+That might seem like a lot but, compared with Ruth, it is nothing.
 Born in Nelson B.C, she has lived many places before coming here.
-I’ll probably miss a place or two but I think the order was Nelson, Melfort SK, Timmins ON, Port Hope, Cobourg, Amherst NS, Montreal PQ, Toronto, Saskatoon SK, Hamilton, North Bay, Hamilton, McAuley MB, Espanola ON and Cottam.
-If you add them up, that’s fifteen different places that she’s lived.
+I’ll probably miss a place or two but I think the order was Nelson BC, Melfort SK, Timmins ON, Port Hope, Cobourg, Amherst NS, Montreal PQ, Toronto, Saskatoon SK, Hamilton, North Bay, back to Hamilton, McAuley MB, Espanola ON and Cottam.
+If you add them up, that’s fifteen different places where she’s lived.
 Fourteen of them were in the first thirty years of her life.
 So you can see why it seems odd to us when someone has always lived in the same place their whole lives.
 And that’s okay as long as you are where you belong.

 But then we pick up the story in Matthew 2:13-15 (NIV).
 The Magi have left Bethlehem to begin their journey back home: